Frequently Asked Questions

-A: Consumer Alert: A number security products being promoted, marketed, and sold have no security and should be avoided.
+A: Consumer Alert: A number of security products being promoted, marketed, and sold have no security and should be avoided.
 Before you purchase anything, carefully read through the product reviews.
 Know that some of the “glowing five star reviews” are fake – planted there by friends or insiders from the manufacturer.

 Heavily promoted RxLocker, was recalled in 2012 after the U.S. Consumer Product Safety Commission.
 It had no security.
 Just rapping it on a table would cause the metal hasp to spring open.
 See video here.

 Any product intended to secure medications, where locking can easily be bypassed, drugs stolen, show no signs of tampering or damage, and still remain functional – is unsafe and a liability risk for consumers and should be avoided.

 Pill Pod was designed and developed in response to researching this product area and seeing a need for a more secure solution that could be made affordable to any family.

 Q: Why is there no reset feature for the combination?

 A: In development, we prototyped and tested several different design versions and consciously decided to forgo this option.
 First, it would have been more complicated for end users to have to follow instructions and do a set up procedure (everyone’s favorite thing to do).
 Second, and more importantly, we did not want to weaken or provide an opportunity to allow the security to be bypassed – which would have been the case with a resettable combination design.

 Q: Why does it have a rigid non- removable bridge that restricts access and limits the bottle sizes?